arcaccra/arc_docs/docs/ALJ Intensive/Catalyst submission/Co-design summary reports.md

 - [Learning Arcs II](https://docs.google.com/presentation/d/1QQbmkjnJn6SdAMk9wqFQEvaQNXpPA9fCPumaR-FyYRo/edit?usp=sharing): PPPresentation in depth about the methodologies used for each stage.
 - [StoryTelling](https://drive.google.com/file/d/13NjtNthKJcaaoRbMZ3attcfSXekaAQuv/view?usp=drive_link): Hacking Value Session
 - [Blockchain 101](https://docs.google.com/presentation/d/19DGPDmbqIj_3pMNigvJ9Xs4EuD6mBeYi/edit?usp=drive_link&ouid=116414170843848773082&rtpof=true&sd=true): Technical training
+- [Curriculum](https://drive.google.com/file/d/1EvnSpc1r4loF21Rv-z2sPCZZLVD9Ixwi/view?usp=drive_link): Curriculum that ARC (the hub that hosted the intensive) use to teach Cardano.
+Many of the teachings were done in-person and spontaneously as the agenda was emergent, adapting in response to how teams were forming and evolving, guided by facilitators.